 Alex Vonfurstenberg with Hillary Clinton, signed, 2000.

-With this point of view, David has gone on to continue to break new and experimental ground in his Red Carpet Rollers Project (collaboration with British artist Dominic McGill), Shopping Mall Portrait Series, Wax Museum Host project, post 9/11 Fashion series, Drawing series, Polaroid series, Pizza Infinity series, Banksy Impersonation series as well as an assortment of ongoing studio works/objects.
+David has gone on to continued to break new and experimental ground in his Red Carpet Rollers project (collaboration with British artist Dominic McGill), Shopping Mall Portrait Series, Wax Museum Host project, post 9/11 Fashion series, Drawing series, Polaroid series, Pizza Infinity series, Banksy Impersonation series as well as an assortment of ongoing studio works/objects.

 David is a founding member of the Fantastic Nobodies, a renegade/outsider/performance art collective, which was a collaboration of six artists, 2003-2013.
 The Nobodies have shown internationally in Berlin and in New York most notably with Andrew Edlin Gallery and at WhiteBox.